Step 3.1 Specify IAM Role

 In the IAM role section of the Sources step of the wizard, you must specify an IAM role whose permissions will be used to access AWS services and resources, and to create cloud-native snapshots of EC2 instances.
 If you specify an IAM role created in another AWS account, the backup policy will process EC2 instances on which the specified IAM role has permissions in that AWS account.

+For an IAM role to be displayed in the IAM role list, it must be added to Veeam Backup for AWS as described in Adding IAM Roles.
 If you have not added the necessary IAM role to Veeam Backup for AWS beforehand, you can do it without closing the Add Policy wizard.
-To add the IAM role, click Add and follow the steps described in Adding IAM Roles.
+To add an IAM role, click Add and complete the Add IAM Role wizard.

-- In the Permissions check window, click Grant.
+- In the Permission check window, click Grant.

-- In the Grant permissions window, provide one-time access keys of an IAM user that is authorized to update permissions list of the IAM role, and then click Apply.
+- In the Grant permissions window, provide one-time access keys of an IAM user that is authorized to update permissions of IAM roles, and then click Apply.

-- To make sure that the missing permissions were successfully granted, click Recheck.
+- To make sure that the missing permissions have been successfully granted, click Recheck.